metabrainz/picard-docs/en/_sources/config/options_tags_compatibility_id3.rst.txt

 **ID3v2 version**

    Although ID3v2.4 is the latest version, its support in music players is still lacking.
-While somesoftware has no problem using version 2.4 tags, others may not be able to read the tags and display the information.
+While some software has no problem using version 2.4 tags, others may not be able to read the tags and display the information.
 Support for ID3v2.4 in other media players (such as smartphones) is variable.

+   .. only:: html

+      Other than native support for multi-valued tags in v2.4, the :doc:`Picard Tag Mapping <../technical/tag_mapping>` section will show you what you lose when choosing v2.3 instead of v2.4.

+   .. only:: latex

-Other than native support for multi-valued tags in v2.4, the `Picard Tag Mapping <https://picard.musicbrainz.org/docs/mappings/>`_ will show you what you lose when choosing v2.3 instead of v2.4.
+      Other than native support for multi-valued tags in v2.4, the :doc:`Picard Tag Mapping <../technical/tag_mapping_pdf>` section will show you what you lose when choosing v2.3 instead of v2.4.

 **ID3v2 text encoding**